juliusoh/lfz-full-stack-lessons/exercises/react-events-and-state/README.md

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-full-stack-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is the purpose of state in React?
-- How to you pass an event handler to a React element?